NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 Image distortion is caused by the location of the camera relative to the board.
 To correct this we can perform perspective correction.
 Taking a top down view of the board will not garuntee that the board will be rectangular in the image.
 For example, it is likey for the camera to not be perfectly level resulting in parts of the board appearing closer or longer than they actually are.
 To remedy this we can identify the four corners of the board and perform a perspective correction algorithm to produce a flattened version of the board.
 At the same time this will give us the boundaries of the board and crop the image.

 #todo("Once again put an image in showing how this actually works - at the same time should probably cover aruco markers earlier")

-The board corners will be located with aruco tags @arucoTags placed on the four corners.
-#todo("Not sure if I leave this in cause I did not get around to doing it")

-#todo("Whilst this project is using a half sized board to simplify the problem it is important to note how a full sized board would be handled.
-Throw in an image to show how two cameras help with parallax - might just leave this out as it's not something I got round to doing.")

 #figure(
   grid(